How to Install a UK eSIM: Guide for iPhone and Android

 Tether as a backup.
 If someone’s eSIM doesn’t work, you can hotspot from yours.
 Just make sure your plan allows tethering (most do, but a few unlimited plans restrict it).

-Installing a UK eSIM on a Laptop
+Can I install a UK eSIM on a laptop?

-Laptop eSIMs are less common for travel, but they’re worth knowing about if you work on the go and want an independent connection.
+While most people use eSIMs on phones, laptop eSIMs are worth knowing about if you work on the go and want an independent connection separate from your phone’s hotspot.

 An eSIM gives you a private cellular connection that’s encrypted end-to-end.
 Nobody on the same network can see your traffic.
 For anything involving banking, logging into accounts, or sending sensitive information, your eSIM profile is significantly safer than public WiFi.